jfaithedu/nfc/backend/modules/api/docs/frontend-integration.md

 - [Axios](https://axios-http.com/) for HTTP requests (optional, fetch also works well)
 - [React Hook Form](https://react-hook-form.com/) for form handling
 - [Zod](https://zod.dev/) for request/response validation

+## BlueALSA Implementation Notes

+The system now uses BlueALSA for Bluetooth audio management instead of the previously used bluez-alsa compiled from source.
+This change brings several improvements:

+- **Simplified Installation**: Uses standard Raspberry Pi OS packages
+- **Better Stability**: Direct ALSA to BlueALSA routing
+- **Improved Compatibility**: Works with a wider range of Bluetooth speakers

+### Important: Separation of Pairing and Connecting

+The most critical change in the new Bluetooth system is the clear separation between:

+1. **Pairing** (`/api/system/bluetooth/pair`): Establishes a trusted relationship with a device without connecting to it.
+This is a one-time operation that makes the device "known" to the system.

+2. **Connecting** (`/api/system/bluetooth/connect`): Establishes an active connection to an already paired device.
+This is what you do each time you want to use the device.

+This separation gives you:

+- More precise control over the Bluetooth lifecycle
+- Better error handling (you can detect exactly where an issue occurs)
+- Improved UI possibilities (showing different states for paired vs. connected devices)
+- More reliable connections, especially for audio devices

+Your frontend should reflect this separation clearly in both the UI design and the implementation logic.
+For devices that require a PIN, the pairing process will handle this authentication, while the connection process focuses only on establishing the A2DP audio profile.

 ## Testing the API